COS301-SE-2021/Atbash/README.md

 Atbash is a messaging application, where the privacy of messages is the top priority.
 Message content is only visible to the sender and the recipient.

 ---
-## Demo 1 Recording
+## Demo 2 Recording

-You can see a recoding of our [first demo here](https://drive.google.com/file/d/1DMy0GptLXR87wrKEufVdGTTObUrbgjsH/view?usp=sharing)
+You can see a recoding of our [second demo here](https://drive.google.com/file/d/1DMy0GptLXR87wrKEufVdGTTObUrbgjsH/view?usp=sharing)

 ---
 ## SRS Document

-Please see our [SRS document](/Documentation/Demo1/Atbash_SRS.pdf) to see more about the technical details of our application.
+Please see our [SRS document](/Documentation/Demo2/SRS_Demo2.pdf) to see more about the technical details of our application.

 ---
 ## Project Management Tool